closureplease/closureplease.com/libraries/index.md

 ### Este

 [Este][] is robust, modular and comfortable dev stack for web apps development with several unique features.
 It is written in Coffeescript using the Closure Library.
+JavaScript is supported too.

+### Closure Dependency Injection Container

+[grunt-closure-dicontainer](https://github.com/steida/grunt-closure-dicontainer) is dependency injection container for Google Closure Library.
+Let's write SOLID clean code easily.

 ### LimeJS